amegias/pr-notifications/README.md

 ### `labels-ttl` (Optional)

 TTLs by labels.
-If the pull request contains any label of them, the action will take that TTL to calculate the **MIN value** to decide if it is expired or not.
+If the pull request contains any label of them, the action will take the MIN TTL of the matched labels to decide if it is expired or not.

 ### `pull-request-number` (Optional)